Miners-Online/Minecart/README.md

-# base-repository
+# Minecart
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-2-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-This repository is a template (or "base") for Miners Online projects.
-In addition this repository.
+This repository is going to be a game engine made in Java.
+It proably won't be simple to use.

 ## Using this template